-6. Advanced Immunology.
+5. Advanced Immunology.
 Two lectures and two laboratory periods weekly.
-Lectures emphasize current concepts regarding antigen and antibody structure, the physical and biological manifestations of antigenantibody reactions, and recent developments in studies on the cellular basis of immunity, including antibody formation.
-The laboratory will cover the isolation, purification, and quantification of antibodies; the critical measurement of antigen-antibody reactions; histological mechanisms during the immune process; and in vivo effects of specific antigenantibody reactions.
+Lectures emphasize current concepts regarding antigen and antibody structure, the physical and biological manifestations of antigen-antibody reactions, and recent developments in studies on the cellular basis of immunity, including antibody formation.
+The laboratory will cover the isolation, purification, and quantification of antibodies; the critical measurement of antigen-antibody reactions; histological mechanisms during the immune process; and In vivo effects of specific antigen-antibody reactions.
 Minimal prerequisites are introductory immunology (as given in courses in general microbiology) and at least one semester (or its equivalent) of biochemistry.
 A semester course in histology or microscopic anatomy is desirable.
-Given every third year in the third trimester.
-Given in 1971-72.
-Professor Sussdorf.
+Given every second or third vear.
+Not given in 1970-71.
+Professor Dieter H. Sussdorf.

-7. Advanced Virology.
+6. Advanced Virology.
 This course presents, in lectures and laboratory sessions, modern concepts and techniques of virology.
 Virus structure, chemical composition, physical and biologic properties, and relationships with host cells are considered in depth.
 Minimal prerequisites for credit are general microbiology and at least one semester (or its equivalent) of biochemistry.
 Given every second or third year.
-Not given in 1971-72.
-Professor Lyons.
+Not given in 1970-71.
+Professor Michael J. Lyons.

-8. Arthropod-Borne Virology and Related Ecology and Epidemiology.
+7. Arthropod-Borne Virology and Related Ecology and Epidemiology.

-Section A. Principles of arthropod-borne virology.

-Section B. Entomology in relation to arthropod-borne virology.

-Section C. Ornithology in relation to arthropod-borne virology.

-Section D. Mammalogy in relation to arthropod-borne virology.
+- Section A. Principles of arthropod-borne virology. - Section B. Entomology in relation to arthropod-borne virology. - Section C. Ornithology in relation to arthropod-borne virology. - Section D. Mammalogy in relation to arthropod-borne virology.

-Section E. Human and veterinary diseases caused by arthropod-borne viruses.

-Section A is given at Cornell University Medical College usually during late June and early July, and sections B-E at field laboratory sites in Central America during late July and August.
-Section A and one or two others are offered each summer.
-Members of the faculty are from Cornell and collaborating institutions in Central America.
+Section A is given at Cornell University Medical College usually during late June and early July, and sections B-E at field laboratory sites in Mexico and Central America during late July and August, Section A and one or two others are offered each summer.
+Members of the faculty are from Cornell and collaborating institutions in Mexico and Central America.
 Each section follows a syllabus and consists of literature review and analysis at Cornell University Medical College and other New York libraries, including the American Museum of Natural History, and seminars and practical experience at the field laboratory.
 Classes are limited to six students.
-The following Cornell University students are eligible: New York campus-graduate students majoring or minoring in microbiology, postdoctoral fellows in microbiology, medical students with special interest; Ithaca campus-graduate students majoring in entomology or fields of vertebrate zoology, veterinary students with special interest, undergraduate students beyond third year with special interest and sufficient background in biology.
-Students from other universities or research institutions may enroll provided spaces are available.
+The following Cornell University students are eligible: New York campusgraduate students majoring or minoring in microbiology, post-doctoral fellows in microbiology, medical students with special interest; Ithaca campus-graduate students majoring in entomology or fields of vertebrate zoology, veterinary students with special interest, undergraduate students beyond third year with special interest and sufficient biology background, Students from other universities or research institutions may enroll provided spaces are available.
 Given in most but not all years.
 Those interested should inquire at the departmental office well in advance of beginning dates.
-Professor Dickerman.
+Professor William F. Scherer.

-9. Advanced Mycology.
+8. Advanced Mycology.
 Initial consideration is given to gross vegetative organization of fungi relating cellular and subcellular structure and function.
 In addition to physiological and morphological characteristics of microscopic fungi, mechanisms of biosynthesis and energy metabolism are described in reference to the interaction between fungi and their environment.
-Other topics considered include natural and induced variation of fungi, fungi as tools of genetic investigation, biochemical and traditional systematics, bioassays, and steroid transformations.
+Other topics considered include natural and induced variation of fungi, fungi as tools of genetic investigation, biochemical and traditional systematics, bioassays and steroid transformations.